Open-Cascade-SAS/OCCT/dox/upgrade/upgrade.md

 That class was used to store global instance of OCAF application (object of class *CDM_Application* or descendant, typically *TDataStd_Application*).
 Global directory of all opened OCAF documents has been removed as well; such directory is maintained now by each instance of the *CDM_Application* class.

-This allows creating programs that work with different OCAF documents concurrently in paralel threads, provided that each thread deals with its own instance of *TDataStd_Application* and documents managed by this instance.
+This allows creating programs that work with different OCAF documents concurrently in parallel threads, provided that each thread deals with its own instance of *TDataStd_Application* and documents managed by this instance.

 Note that neither *TDataStd_Application* nor *TDocStd_Document* is protected from concurrent access from several threads.